chopeen/random-notes/new-wifi.md

     - :bulb: Only one new certificate will appear on the list, with `KT` flags

 4. Go to IP/Services and configure `www-ssl` to use the certificate

+## Ideas

+- Let's Encrypt certificate instead of a self-signed one (https://github.com/gitpel/letsencrypt-routeros)